-There's an empty dynamic panel widget in the Default widget library.
+There's an empty dynamic panel widget in the Dynamic section of the Default widget library.
 A dynamic panel dragged onto the canvas from the Libraries pane will start out with a single, empty state you can add widgets to.

 This dynamic panel's dimensions are fixed by default, so make sure to enable Fit to Content on it if you want it to automatically resize to fit to its contained widgets.

 You can create a new dynamic panel using widgets already on the canvas.
 Select one or more widgets, right-click, and select Create Dynamic Panel in the context menu.
 This will create a new fit-to-content dynamic panel with a single state that contains the selected widgets.

 Dynamic panels have a purple outline by default to make them easier to spot on the canvas.
 You can toggle the outline mask at View → Masks in the application menu.